Multipolar

 influence.

-By combining monetary centrality with its already expanding military reach, the United States laid the structural groundwork for the modern era of USD dominance and ultimately institutionalised "USD as Global Reserve Currency".
+structural groundwork for the modern era of USD dominance and ultimately institutionalised "USD as Global Reserve Currency".

 Structural